-For Fall 2022, six different ensembles will be open to students, three of which are also open to the community.
+For Fall 2023, six different ensembles are open to students, three of which are also open to the community.
 See each ensemble's page for audition, rehearsal, and performance information.
 Normally, students receive 0.25 unit of credit for taking an ensemble.

 MUS 021.
 LAURENTIAN SINGERS.
 A select undergraduate vocal ensemble that performs both on and off-campus through the year.
 Their far-ranging repertoire is drawn from traditional choral sources as well as world and popular idioms.
 The Laurentian Singers tour each spring break.
-Barry Torres, director.
+Jason Bishop, director.
 Open to St. Lawrence students only.

 MUS 025.
 STRING ORCHESTRA.
 An ensemble that performs repertoire from the 17th century through the present.
 Recent concerts have included works by Antonio Vivaldi, Wolfgang Amadeus Mozart, James Horner, and John Williams.
 Christian Hosmer, director.
 Open to St. Lawrence students and the community.